ramereth/lancealbertson.com/content/pages/about.rst

 ~~~~~

 While I K-State, I was a member of the `KSU Marching Band`_ for four years and
-played mellow phone, flugel horn, and trumpet (not at the same time obviously).
+played mellow phone, flugel horn and trumpet (not at the same time obviously).
 Being in the KSUMB was probably the most important decisions I've ever made in
 my life.
 It opened me up to a great group of friends, leadership skills,
-networking, and so much more.
-I also became a member of the `Epsilon Pi`_
+networking and so much more.
+I also became a member of the `Epsilon Pi`_ chapter
-chapter of `Kappa Kappa Psi`_ at KSU and did volunteer work to help support the
+of `Kappa Kappa Psi`_ at KSU and did volunteer work to help support the marching
-marching band.
+band.

 Jazz music has always been important to me and I treat it was a gift for me to
 express myself in completely different way than normal.
 I've been playing
 trumpet since the 5th grade and I have yet to stop playing!
 I had the pleasure
 of playing in several jazz ensembles at K-State.
 As a student, I was in Lab A,
-Concert Jazz Ensemble (the premier band), and the Latin Jazz Ensemble.
+Concert Jazz Ensemble (the premier band) and the Latin Jazz Ensemble.
 When I
 returned back to K-State with my UNIX career, I returned to the jazz scene and
 played in Lab B for several years and helped mentor young jazz students.